Dr Paul Thornton

 Finally, I am interested in utilising suspension and emulsion polymerisation, in addition to microfluidic synthesis, to create functionalised nanoparticles and resins.
 Further modification of the nanoparticles produced via solid phase peptide synthesis enables the creation of a range of stimuli-responsive materials that may be utilised in chromatography, catalyst immobilisation or drug delivery applications.

-and provide MCHEM and MSc project supervision.
+In addition to my teaching responsibilities, I also provide MCHEM and MSc project supervision.

 Research groups and institutes

 - Crystallisation and Directed Assembly